Aedius/arbre-clair/README.md

 # arbre-clair
-website for the crowfall's guild communauté de l'arbre guilde
+website for the crowfall's guild communauté de l'arbre clair